-Figure 3: Size of the Australian market for ammonium nitrate (tonnes sold)
+Figure 3: Australian market for ammonium nitrate (tonnes sold) - 1 April 2014 to 31 March 2018

 The Commission observes that the Australian market for ammonium nitrate has grown steadily since 2014-15; however, consistent with the applicants' observation, it appears that the market has contracted slightly in the investigation period (1 April 2017 to 31 March 2018).
-The Commission notes that despite the contraction, the volume of imports from the countries subject to the investigation increased, while the Australian industry's sales volumes and the volume of imports from other countries both declined.
+The Commission notes that despite this contraction, the volume of imports from the countries subject to the investigation increased, while the Australian industry's sales volumes and the volume of imports from other countries both declined.